zain1290/Recommendation-System/README.md

 Min-Hash weblab solution complete.
 NMF weblab solution complete.

-#NMF - done all 5 parts with a little explanations (will do more in the future).
-There is a big problem with overfitting that I am not sure if we need to fix or not so I will wait for the lab to ask.
+# NMF - done all 5 parts with a little explanations (now way more) explanation.
+After careful thinking I don't think we overfit and even if we do we explain it so overall I think the model is fine.
+I will still ask in the lab though.
+NMF 99% done 😛